Prevention of Pollution and Chemical Substance Management

 Monitoring and Legal Compliance

 In addition, we have systems in place to facilitate quick responses to revisions to laws and regulations.
-The Group collects the latest legal and regulatory information, and the Yamaha Corporation Environmental Division compiles, checks, and communicates this information to business sites to ensure consistent compliance on a Groupwide basis.
+The Yamaha Group collects the latest information on regulatory reforms, and the Yamaha Corporation Environmental Division compiles, checks, and communicates this information to business sites to ensure consistent compliance on a Groupwide basis.
 Furthermore, the Group has established working groups at business sites comprised of members of the management and production divisions of the respective sites to advance risk reduction measures.
-The Yamaha Group is carrying out initiatives in both Japan and overseas.
-For example, in China, where environmental laws have been amended frequently in recent years, the Yamaha Group works closely with local Group companies to strengthen compliance systems.
+Legal compliance frameworks are developed through coordination among Group companies worldwide.
+Particularly strong coordination is being practiced with companies in China, where environmental laws have been amended frequently in recent years.

 Pollution and Hazardous Substance Response Measures

-In addition, all domestic Group business sites have completely disposed of large machinery, such as transformers and condensers that contain high-density polychlorinated biphenyl (PCB), and received registration for disposal of small, high-density PCB waste articles, such as fluorescent lamp stabilizers.
-Furthermore, disposal of devices containing low-density PCBs has been completed at four sites: Toyooka, Tenryu, Iwata, and Katsuragi.
-At the main factory of Yamaha Music Manufacturing Japan Corporation, the Company upgraded wastewater processing equipment in March 2018 in order to improve earthquake resistance and processing capabilities.
+At the main factory of Yamaha Music Manufacturing Japan Corporation, the Company upgraded wastewater processing equipment in 2018 in order to improve earthquake resistance and processing capabilities.
 This new equipment can process twice as much wastewater as the previous equipment and has been designed to withstand an earthquake with an intensity of 6 upper to 7 on the Japanese seismic scale.

 Chemical Substance Management and Emission Reduction

-At present, the chemical emissions that occur in the course of production processes in the Yamaha Group companies mainly consist of volatile organic compounds (VOCs)*2 from product coating and adhesive processes.
+At present, the chemical emissions that occur in the course of production processes at Yamaha Group companies mainly consist of volatile organic compounds (VOCs)*2 from product coating and adhesive processes.
 The Group constantly monitors VOC emissions and is working to reduce such emissions by installing treatment equipment and using alternative substances.
-(For details regarding VOC emissions, please refer to the Environmental Data page.)
+(For details regarding VOC emissions, please refer to the ESG Data page.)

-Factories in China are introducing VOC treatment equipment in their efforts to reduce emissions of such substances.
+Factories in China have completed the introduction of VOC treatment equipment, resulting in a reduction of approximately 90% in emissions of such substances.
 Meanwhile, PT.
-Yamaha Music Manufacturing Asia of Indonesia is implementing used thinning agent recycling initiatives and was thereby able to reduce emissions of these substances by approximately 70% in 2019.
+Yamaha Music Manufacturing Asia is implementing thinning agent recycling initiatives and has been able to achieve a reduction in emissions of these substances of approximately 70%.

 Reduction of Chemical Substance Emissions in Coating Processes

-Yamaha Music Manufacturing Co., Ltd., has been replacing the coating agents used for parts from agents containing organic solvents to water-based coating agents in the piano manufacturing process.
+Yamaha Music Manufacturing Japan Corporation has been replacing the coating agents used for parts from agents containing organic solvents to water-based coating agents in the piano manufacturing process.
 Water-based coating also has the positive effect of improving the work environment.

 Protection of the Ozone Layer